visit-dav/visit/src/doc/gui_manual/Preferences/File_Locations.rst

 Files In Other Locations
 ~~~~~~~~~~~~~~~~~~~~~~~~

+Session Files
+"""""""""""""
+When saving or restoring session files, the user is always prompted with a
+file browser to select where the files are stored.
+* Purpose: Save and load the state of VisIt_ so that VisIt_ can be easily
+  restarted and returned to a previously saved state.

+Attributes Files
+""""""""""""""""
+Most plot and operator attribute windows have a **Save** and **Load** buttons
+to save the specific attributes.

 VisIt Debug Log Files
 """""""""""""""""""""
+* Location(s): Can vary depending on a few factors.
   VisIt_ debug log (``.vlog``) files are written by many different VisIt_
   components; the engine, the viewer, the mdserver, the gui, etc. When running
   client/server, some logs are written on the client and some on the server.
   The logs on the client are written to whatever the current working directory
   was when VisIt_ was started.
 If started from an icon, this is most likely
   the ``VUSER_HOME`` directory.
 If started from a command-line, it is whatever
   the shell's current working directory for that command-line was.
 On the server,
   the logs are written to ``VUSER_HOME``.
 In a typical client/server scenario,
   the user gets gui and viewer logs locally in current working directory and
   mdserver and engine logs on the remote system in ``VUSER_HOME``.

-Session Files
-"""""""""""""
-When saving or restoring session files, the user is always prompted with a
-file browser to allow the user to indicate where the files are.

-databases

-xml files for attributes
+In a purley
+  local scenario, all logs are written to the current working directory.
+* Purpose: Capture streaming debugging messages from various VisIt_ components.
+* Written continuously by VisIt if ``-debug L`` where ``L`` is the debug *level*
+  and is an integer in the range ``[1...5]`` is given on the command-line that
+  starts VisIt_ or buffered if a ``b`` is given immediately afte the debug level
+  integer.
+In addition, VisIt_ maintains the 5 most recently written logs from
+  the 5 most recent component executions each beginning with the letters ``A``
+  through ``E``, ``A`` being the most recent.
+* Format: Various, ad-hoc ASCII, mostly human readable.

-Save Window vs. Export Database
+Save Window vs. Export Database Files
-"""""""""""""""""""""""""""""""
+"""""""""""""""""""""""""""""""""""""

 As far as file locations are concerned, the key issue for users to keep in
 mind regarding **Save Window** operations and **Export Database** operations
-have to do with client/server operation.
-In client/server **Save Window**
+has to do with client/server operation.
+In client/server mode, **Save Window**
-happens always on the client whereas **Export Database** happens always on
+produces files always on the client whereas **Export Database** produces files
-the server.
+always on the server.

 The **Save Window** and **Export Database** operations can in some circumstances
-be highly similar.
-In general, the **Save Window** operation is to save an
+be highly similar and confusing to decide which to use.
+In general, the
+**Save Window** operation is to save an *image* file whereas the **Export Database**
-*image* whereas the **Export Database** operation is to output a wholly new
+operation is to output a wholly new VisIt_ *database* file.
+The cases where
-*database* file.
-The cases where these two operations are blurred is when non-image
-formats are used by **Save Window**
+these two operations are blurred is when non-image formats are used by
+**Save Window** such as STL, VTK, OBJ, PLY (3D formats) and Curve or Ultra
+(2D, xy curve formats) formats.